Utah Deaf History and Culture

 Utah Schools for the Deaf and the Blind

-The Utah Association for the Deaf hosted its 33rd Biennial Convention in 1989, featuring a 16 mm film titled 'A History of the Utah School for the Deaf: 1940-1965'.
-This film, along with the extensive video documentation by Kenneth C. Burdett, 1929 alumni, and teacher at the Utah School for the Deaf, provides a comprehensive visual record of Deaf students' experiences on the school's campus over the years.
-The videos capture class trips, graduations, and other significant campus events, offering a unique glimpse into the school's history (Mortensen, UAD Bulletin, June 1989).
+In 1989, the Utah Association for the Deaf hosted its 33rd Biennial Convention, which featured a 16-mm film titled "A History of the Utah School for the Deaf: 1940–1965."
+This film, along with extensive video documentation by Kenneth C. Burdett—a 1929 graduate and teacher at the Utah School for the Deaf—provides a comprehensive visual record of the experiences of Deaf students on the school's campus over the years.
+The videos capture significant events, such as class trips and graduations, providing a unique glimpse into the school's history (Mortensen, UAD Bulletin, June 1989).
+This historical documentation not only highlights the academic achievements of the students but also showcases the vibrant community and culture that flourished within the school.
+Through these vivid narratives, viewers can appreciate the resilience and spirit of the Utah Deaf community during a transformative era in education and society.

 A Slideshow of the